pola-rs/polars/py-polars/docs/source/reference/sql/table_operations.rst

 TRUNCATE
 --------
-Removes all rows from the specified table, but keeps the table.
+Remove all data from a table without actually deleting it.

 **Example:**

 .. code-block:: sql

-    TRUNCATE TABLE df
+    TRUNCATE TABLE some_table